pocman/fabric-samples/first-network/kubernetes-ibm/README.md

 The goal is to follow step by step the tutorial available [here](https://hyperledger-fabric.readthedocs.io/en/release-1.3/build_network.html#).

 ## tasks
-* Run and fix the IBM tutorial
+* [✔️] Run and fix the IBM tutorial
     - [✔️] Fix "Waiting for container of copy artifact pod to run" when pod already succeeded
     - [✔️] First issue, the cryptogen container can't chmod on the /shared folder.
-* Migrate configuration from first-network to IBM tutorial
+* [IN PROGRESS] Migrate configuration from docker-compose to kubernetes
     - [✔️] Copy artifacts
     - [✔️] Modify blockchain-services.yaml (Setup 2 peers per Org)
     - [✔️] Modify peersDeployment (Start 2 peer for Org 1 and 2)